couchdeveloper/RXPromise/README.md

 A thread safe implementation of the Promises/A+ specification in Objective-C with extensions.

+If you like a more modern "Skala-like" futures and promise library implemented in Swift, you may look at [FutureLib](https://github.com/couchdeveloper/FutureLib).

 ## **Important Note:**
  > For breaking changes and API extensions please read the [CHANGELOG](CHANGELOG.md) document.

+ The RXPromise framework has been bumped to release version 1.0.0.

 ### A Brief Feature List:

  - Employs the asynchronous "non-blocking" style

  - Supports chained continuations

  - Supports cancellation

  - Simplifies error handling through error propagation

  - Thread-safe implementation